-There are several ways to get there... and while car might be the simplest because you have no schedules to follow, parking in San Gimignano can get costly (last time we were there, it was €2 per hour, probably not the best way to encourage visitors to stay a long while.).
+There are several ways to get to San Gimignano, and while a car might be the simplest because you have no schedules to follow, parking in San Gimignano can get costly (last time we were there, it was €2 per hour, probably not the best way to encourage visitors to stay all day).

-If you're coming from Florence, head in the direction of the A1 "Firenze Impruneta" exit.
-Right next to the entrance to A1 is the entrance into the Firenze-Siena roadway - take this road south.
+If you're coming from Florence, head in the direction of the A1 and take the "Firenze Impruneta" exit.
+Right next to the entrance to A1 is the entrance onto the Firenze-Siena roadway - take this road south.
 Exit at "Poggibonsi Nord", follow signs to "San Gimignano".

 If you're coming from Pisa, follow the Firenze-Pisa-Livorno road toward Florence but don't go all the way to Florence, you'll end up driving more.
 It is better to take the "Empoli Ovest" exit and cross south through the countryside, a nice scenic drive as well.
 Follow signs for "Castelfiorentino-Certaldo" and once you're in Certaldo, follow signs to San Gimignano.
 Better yet, stop and visit Certaldo, too!

 Once you're in San Gimignano, you'll have to park.
 Read more information on parking in San Gimignano.

 Don't have a car while on vacation in Tuscany?